As is often the case, government grant money does not flow directly to individuals.

 New York State residents with low incomes often qualify for home repair grants to replace aging and inefficient appliances, such as refrigerators, washers, dryers, stoves, and dishwashers.

-Free refrigerator programs are easiest to find because this appliance runs twenty-four hours a day, seven days a week.
-In other words, it consumes more electricity because it is always on.
+Free refrigerator programs are most accessible because refrigerators run twenty-four hours a day, seven days a week.
+In other words, they consume more electricity because they are always on.
 In contrast, stoves, washers, dryers, and dishwashers are usually idle.

 The federal government prioritizes energy savings, explaining why refrigerators are first on the list.
 Electric stoves replacing gas models is another primary concern.